osmanii/osmanii.github.io/_pages/about.md

 What a long strange trip its been ....

 ---

-I am an Assistant Professor of Information Systems at the University of Maryland, Baltimore County.
-I am also a faculty affiliate for research in the Regenstreif Center for Healthcare Engineering at Purdue University.
-Prior to joining UMBC, I was a Visiting Assistant Professor in the Department of Computer Science and Software Engineering at Miami University.
-I completed a Ph.D. in Computational Sciences from Marquette University.
-I received my B.Sc. degree in Computer Science and Engineering from Military Institute of Science and Technology (MIST), Bangladesh and M.Sc. degree in Computational Sciences from Marquette University, USA.

-My research centers in an interest in contributing to a deeper understanding of the context in big data ubiquitous computing environment.
-My research interests include artificial intelligence, data science, machine learning, ubiquitous computing, indoor localization, and human activity recognition.
-The foundation of my research has applied the knowledge from computer science, applied mathematics, and statistics.

-Please feel free to contact me if you have any questions.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.